Dzaleka Refugee Camp: 2024 and on

 93% of the approximately 52,000 people (in 2024) who live there are women or children.
 Nearly all of Malawi's refugees live here as the total is estimated to be below 57,000 in 2024.
 At that time there were 300 new refugees in the camp every day.
 The camp feeds itself by subsistence farming.

 New refugees in 2024 originate from the DRC, Burundi, and Rwanda.

 In 2024 Malawi's government was planning a new refugee camp to ease overcrowding.

 In 2024 4,000 households shared an insurance payout that was innovative.
 Humanitarian groups had taken out insurance against bad weather.
 The El Nino phenomena had led to crop failures.
 The amount of money received ($33 per household per month) would not cover the cost of lost crops but it would help to mitigate some of the effects.

 A major income in the camp comes from people smuggling.
 Ethiopians pay criminal gangs to smuggle them into South Africa where they can work for friends and relatives.
 The Ethiopians are billeted with people living in the camp and they can earn substantial sums.
 If people assist with taking them to the border they can be paid a good sum for a single activity.
 The police try and crack down but they are bribed.
 Despite the income the people of Dzaleka want the smuggling to stop because they see how the Ethiopians are treated badly.

 The UNHCR announced in 2025 that they had only 12% of the funds required to support the refugees who live there.
 This is at a time when the World Food Programme is also reducing its support.
 Payments of $10.3 dollars to family members was reduced to less than $9 in February, and there were no more payments planned.
 200 new refugees arrived each month and the number of UNHCR workers was reduced from over 40 to 3 as international funding cuts made their effect.

+Media and community platforms

+Refugee-led digital platforms such as Dzaleka.com and Dzaleka Service have emerged to document community activities, education, entrepreneurship, and cultural life within the camp.